mosesestrada/connectvpn/README.md

 <br />
 <br />
  *consult with your network administrator before changing any of these settings*
  1) Click the security tab.
-2) Change the authentication to use EAP(extensible authentication protocol) .
-Hit ok when finished.
+2) Change the authentication to use EAP(extensible authentication protocol).
+3) Hit ok when finished.
  <br/>
 <img src="https://i.imgur.com/O5BjzTZ.png" height="80%" width="80%" alt="vpn"/>
 <br />